 Receipts from medical professionals, canceled checks, or pay stubs that verify medical costs and insurance expenses likely to be incurred in the next 12 months.
-When using these receipts to verify medical expenses, receipts must indicate the name of the provider, name of patient, date of purchase/transaction, service/product provided, and amount paid by patient.
+When using these receipts to verify health and medical care expenses", receipts must indicate the name of the provider, name of patient, date of purchase/transaction, service/product provided, and amount paid by patient.
 If the receipt comes from an individual, for example a care-provider, the receipt should also provide the address and phone number as contact information.